-We have lowered our 2011 earnings per share guidance to be in a range of \$3.86 to \$4.01, reflecting the restructuring charge taken in the first quarter of 2011.
+We have updated our 2011 earnings per share guidance to be in a range of \$3.85 to \$3.95, reflecting the restructuring charges taken in the first six months of 2011, continued strong volume growth in revenue, the appreciation of several foreign currencies versus the U.S. dollar, the prompt approvals of linagliptin in multiple markets and the partial impairment of the acquired in-process research and development asset related to liprotamase.
 This guidance excludes potential future restructuring charges primarily related to severance and other related costs from previously announced strategic actions that we are taking to reduce our cost structure and global workforce.
-Due to the recent appreciation of foreign currencies versus the U.S. dollar, we now expect total revenue to grow in the low-single digits, which assumes we maintain our patent exclusivity for U.S. Strattera sales, and also assumes rapid and severe erosion of global Zyprexa sales after patent expirations in major markets, including the U.S. starting in October 2011, and the continued severe erosion of U.S. Gemzar sales.
+We now expect total revenue to grow in the midsingle digits, which assumes we maintain our patent exclusivity for U.S. Strattera sales, and also assumes rapid and severe erosion of global Zyprexa sales after patent expirations in major markets, including the U.S. starting in October 2011, and the continued severe erosion of U.S. Gemzar sales.
 We still anticipate that the impact of U.S. health care reform will lower 2011 revenue by \$400 million to \$500 million.
 We expect these reductions in revenue to be offset by sales growth of Alimta, Cialis, Cymbalta, Effient, Humalog, and animal health products.

-Due to the recent appreciation of foreign currencies versus the U.S. dollar, we now anticipate that gross margin as a percent of revenue will decline approximately three percentage points.
-Marketing, selling, and administrative expenses are still projected to grow in the low- to mid-single digits and include an estimated \$150 million to \$200 million in non-tax deductible expense for the mandatory pharmaceutical manufacturers fee associated with U.S. health care reform, while research and development expense growth is still expected to be relatively flat.
-Other-net, expense is still expected to be a net expense of between \$50 million and \$150 million.
-Cash flows are still expected to be sufficient to fund capital expenditures of between \$800 million and \$900 million, as well as anticipated business development activity and our dividend.
+We now anticipate that gross margin as a percent of revenue will decline between two and three percentage points.
+Marketing, selling, and administrative expenses are now projected to grow in the high-single digits and include an estimated \$150 million to \$200 million in non-tax deductible expense for the mandatory pharmaceutical manufacturers fee associated with U.S. health care reform, while research and development expense growth is now expected to be in the low single digits.
+Other-net, expense is now expected to be a net expense of between \$100 million and \$175 million.
+Cash flows are still expected to be sufficient to fund capital expenditures of between \$700 million and \$800 million, as well as anticipated business development activity and our dividend.